 In 1990, the Nursery was officially opened along with the new Sports Hall , and two years later the first Friends of Claremont School formed – a fundraising force to be reckoned with to this day!
 In 2001 the School purchased Maison Claremont in St Omer, an overseas study and holiday base for students up and down the school; the O’Byrne Theatre and Cricket pavilion officially opened and following the closure of Westerleigh School in 2004, Claremont became the only surviving independent school in Hastings and St Leonards.
 The original site of the Prep school at Second Avenue in Hove was a hotel and fittingly called The Claremont, although the Grade II listed building dating back to the 1850s, was sadly devastated by a fire in November 2019.

 In 2011, following popular demand from parents, Claremont Senior School was established in Bodiam.
 Starting with 40 students, the Senior School is now a well-established centre of learning with over 310 pupils today, a vibrant Sixth Form and two newly refurbished boarding houses.

 In 2018, Claremont became a member of the International Schools Partnership (ISP) – a like-minded group of schools committed to driving high standards of teaching and learning and to always ‘getting better’.
 With demand for pupil places across both Claremont’s sites on the increase and a management team strengthened and primed to drive the School ever forward, Claremont’s new partnership with ISP has come at an exciting time, and with it renewed investment in our facilities.
-The £3.5million ‘Octagon Project’ at the Senior School will see the creation of several new classrooms, a state-of-the-art science laboratory, dance studio, art Room and music department.
-In advance of its centenary in 2025, the Prep School will not only be celebrate its extraordinary history, but also see significant investment in its sports facilities, extensive grounds, the building of a new teaching block, science laboratory, art room and other imaginative learning spaces, designed to inspire.
+The £3.5million ‘Octagon Project’ at the Senior School saw the creation of several new classrooms, a state-of-the-art science laboratory, dance studio, art Room and music department. , we opened our new Early Years and Pre-Prep building in May 2021, and in advance of its centenary in 2025, the Prep School will not only celebrate its extraordinary history, but will also see significant investment in its sports facilities, extensive grounds, the building of a new teaching block, science laboratory, art room and other imaginative learning spaces, designed to inspire.